joseph-abell/york-oratory/content/groups.md

     title: Exploring the Catholic Faith
     urlSlug: groups/exploring-the-catholic-faith
   - body: >-
-      We have occasional one-off talks or a series of talks about Catholic Faith and Spirituality, usually in the evening in the Upper Room at St Wilfrid’s.
-If there are any talks currently on offer details can be downloaded here.
-    description: >-
-      We have occasional one-off talks or a series of talks about Catholic Faith and Spirituality, usually in the evening in the Upper Room at St Wilfrid’s.
-    groupType: ''
-    primaryImage: ''
-    title: Occasional Talks - Catholicism and the Arts
-    urlSlug: groups/occasional-talks
-  - body: >-
       The St Wilfrid’s Bellringers ring the ten bells in the tower before the 6:15pm Mass on Saturday and the 10.30am and 12 noon Masses on Sunday.
 They practise on Thursday from 7pm to 9pm.
 They also ring for weddings by